 Carmel ShealyIntegrative psychotherapist

-As a qualified psychotherapist, I am registered with the British Association of Counsellors and Psychotherapy (BACP) and I'm also an affiliate member of the British Menopause Society (BMS).
+As a registered member of the British Association of Counselling and Psychotherapy (BACP) I practice in accordance with their professional Code of Ethics.
+I am also an affiliate member of the British Menopause Society (BMS).

 Issues often worked with